 Individuals.
-You claim the credit on line 64 of Form 1040.
-Check box b on line 64.
+You claim the credit on line 68 of Form 1040.
+Check box b on line 68.
 If you would not otherwise have to file an income tax return, you must do so to get a fuel tax credit.
-See the instructions for Form 1040.

 Partnerships.
 A partnership cannot claim the credit on Form 1065, U.S. Return of Partnership Income.
 The partnership must include on line 25 of Schedule K-1 (Form 1065), Partner's Share of Income, Credits, Deductions, etc., each partner's share of the number of gallons of each fuel sold or used for a nontaxable use, the type of use, and the applicable credit per gallon.
 Each partner claims the credit on his or her income tax return for his or her share of the fuel used by the partnership.